tioui/Eiffel_Spec/README.md

 The file and procedure are for Linux Ubuntu host only.
 Some modification can be necessary for other host.

-Fonctionnal target: Gp2x Wiz and GPH Caanoo.
+Fonctionnal target: Android, Gp2x Wiz and GPH Caanoo.

-TODO: Arm Android.
+TODO: Wii (devkitPPC), Sony PSP (devkitARM), Nintendo DS (devkitARM).